Singer Yamir Robinson, known as "el Teacher" from Kola Loka, has passed away

 This Sunday, a fundraising request for Yamir Robinson was published on the GoFundMe platform.

-He also recalled his role as a father: "A father of three children who hold onto the comfort of embracing him again."
+He also recalled his role as a father: "A father of three children who hold on to the comfort of embracing him again."

-Source: GoFundMe Snapshot
+Source: GoFundMe capture

 Initiative to repatriate the body

-After the news of his passing was announced, Cuban activist Noly Blak posted a video on social media urging to keep the GoFundMe campaign active with a new goal: to raise funds to repatriate Yamir's body to the island.
+After the news of his passing was announced, Cuban activist Noly Blak posted a video on social media urging people to keep the GoFundMe campaign active with a new goal: to raise funds to repatriate Yamir's body to the island.

-"We're going to keep the GoFundMe there to see if they can help me raise some money to bring his body to Cuba, so that his family can say their final goodbye to this young man," Blak wrote.
+"GoFundMe will remain there to see if they can help me raise some money to bring his body to Cuba, so that his family can say their final goodbye to this young man," wrote Blak.

-Source: Facebook Capture/Noly Blak
+Source: Facebook Screenshot/Noly Blak

 Filed under: